J. G. A. Pocock: British history

+Nationalism

 In brief reflections on nationalism manifest in the history of Greater Britain and the wider Atlantic World, Pocock frequently distinguished between "national republicanism" and "republican nationalism", tracing shifts within this polarity across Ireland, Scotland, and England.
 Change through linear time generated what he described as "settler nationalism."
 For instance, in 2000, Pocock contended that "the history of the Irish response to the [late eighteenth-century] imperial crisis, the American Revolution and later the French, culminates with the United Irishmen's attempt to put together a national republicanism which, after its failure and the imposition of the Union, became the foundation of a republican nationalism."
 The Society of United Irishmen closely followed the fate of the U.S. Confederation during the 1780s "critical period."
 The "Whiggish" Church of Ireland concurred with these United Irishmen that the Congress of the Confederation had been "ineffective."
 In reaction, both sought greater parliamentary autonomy, organizing a "national Protestant militia for the patriot purpose of demanding it; a programme natural to what we are calling settler nationalism."
 Church ascendancy in Irish political economy, however, both facilitated, and hampered, confederal status.

 According to Pocock, in the history of Irish Protestant parishes, specters of a previously "hard-core" Reformed Christianity had either contributed to rebellions or spurred support for the state.
 Pocock pointed out that "to see this as key to the journey of Northern Protestants from rebellion towards loyalism is to say that they have a history of their own, unshared with others; but it has become the aim of republican nationalism to deny them such autonomy."
 Following the Acts of Union 1800, the parliamentary state "confronted, and helped engender by way of reaction against itself, a modern democratic nationalism (and, by way of reaction against the latter, a counter nationalist loyalism in the distinctive history of the North)."

 He also included "Puritan religious nationalism and sectarianism" as well as the United States in the context of comparative "nationalist historiography."
 Pocock, however, emphasized the transmission of ideas on British sovereignty circulating in North America prior to 1763.
 These ideas were, in turn, replicated in U.S. federalism, sowing the seeds of U.S. "empire" rather than solely the "republican nationalism" found in the United Kingdom.
 These arguments aligned with the analysis of "creole pioneers" in the Age of Revolution posed by Benedict Anderson in Imagined Communities.